-The administration, faculty and staff are carefully putting the final touches on our University plans for the fall 2020 semester.
-We have been working through campus protocols and procedures that embrace a safe and healthy process for attending classes, participating in curricular and co-curricular activities, eating in the dining facilities and living in community.
-Our preparations focus on maintaining a quality academic experience, while practicing the highest level of healthy best practices.
+The administration, faculty, and staff are carefully putting the final touches on our University plans for the fall 2020 semester.
+We have been working through campus protocols and procedures that embrace a safe and healthy process for attending classes, participating in curricular and co-curricular activities, eating in the dining facilities, and living in the community.
+Our preparations focus on maintaining a quality academic experience while practicing the highest level of healthy best practices.

 COVID-19 Task Force